 Why Is The Well Going Dry?

 These wells slow down due to a shortage of pressure to push the water into the well.
-The pressure comes from the weight of ground water & this changes continuously as the water table responds to rain fall or the lack of it.
-Each well requires a different amount of pressure to push the water thru the different rock formations & into the well.
+The pressure comes from the weight of ground water and this changes continuously as the water table responds to rain fall or the lack of it.
+Each well requires a different amount of pressure to push the water thru the different frock formations and into the well.

-If we lose one PSI in a well made of coarse grained sandstone with bigger fractures, it would not make much difference because water will flow thru this kind of rock with ease & little PSI is needed.
+If we lose one psi ins well made of coarse grained sandstone with bigger fractures, it would not ake much difference because water will blow thru this kind of rock with wase and little psi is needed.

-Another thing that can cause a well to appear dry is Biological fouling.
-This is when subsurface bacteria will form a slime on the walls of the well where the water enters, plugging off the stream.
-To fix this problem see Other Pointers for Disinfecting.
+Another thing that an cause a well to appear dry is Biological fouling.
+This is when subsurface bacteria will form a sloime on the walls of the well where the water inters, plugging off the stream.
+To fix this problem see Well Disinfection.